lsst/rubin_sim/README.md

 XXX--need to put instructions for updating the data sets on NCSA.

-XXX--to make changes to the code, checkout a new branch, make edits, push, make a PR.
+XXX--to make changes to the code, checkout a new branch, make edits, push, make a pull request.